The fuss about INEC’s Election Guidelines - Vanguard News Nigeria

 The opposition parties are especially concerned that unlike its predecessor, that is the Attahiru Jega led INEC, that the present INEC leadership has not taken into consideration the views of political parties which are major stakeholders involved in the election.

-The Jega led commission had prior to the release of the guidelines it set for election they claim, had sought the views of political parties which considered the views, took some and brought out guidelines to the satisfaction of all major contenders.
+The Jega led commission had prior to the release of the guidelines it set for election, had sought the views of political parties, took some and brought out guidelines to the satisfaction of all major contenders.

 However, opposition parties contend that this time around that the INEC only sought consultation with the political parties after the deed had been done.
 Even after the consultation, they allege that the commission refused to take their views into consideration as the guideline churned out last Monday remained what the commission presented.